 I’m happy to report that my doctor was very skilled and that my fear and paranoia was for nothing (other than to make me an irrational basket case!).
 I’ve noticed no changes in the way my body functions or responds.
 However, the experience has left me convinced that women need more information and that we need to be less reluctant to talk to each other about personal issues – even when it’s sometimes difficult or embarrassing to do so (that’s probably when we’re most in need of talking to someone!).

-6 Lessons learned
+6 Lessons learned from a hysterectomy

 - Listen to your body and tell your doctor when things aren’t normal.